Sustainable workwear made in the Netherlands

 For clothing, the minimum order quantity is usually between 25 and 50 pieces per style.
 For workwear, this is often between 20 and 40 pieces, and for accessories between 25 and 100 pieces.
 In some cases, custom work can start from 10 to 25 pieces after a production consultation.

-Can you recycle or upcycle old company clothing?
+Can you recycle or upcycle old workwear?

 Do you also work for smaller organizations?